STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

-\textbf{Spatio-Temporal GraphFormer.} The STGFormer block is derived from the traditional transformer block, replacing the original multi-head self-attention layer with spatio-temporal criss-cross graph attention (STG attention).
-Additionally, a new dual-path modulated hop-wise regular GCN (MHR-GCN) is integrated into the STGFormer block to enhance the descriptive capability of local structures.
-Detailed discussions on the STG attention and MHR-GCN are provided in Sections \ref{sec3.3} and \ref{sec3.4}, respectively.
+The STGFormer block is derived from the transformer block in Eq.(\ref{eq8}), where the original multi-head self-attention layer is replaced with spatiotemporal criss-cross graph attention.
+Additionally, a novel dual-path MHR-GCN is incorporated into the STGFormer block to enhance its ability to model local structures.
+Detailed discussions on the STG attention and dual-path MHR-GCN are provided in Sections \ref{sec3.3} and \ref{sec3.4}, respectively.